Black Men Win Big in Fashion

 American Menswear Designer of the Year was awarded to Kerby Jean-Raymond for Pyer Moss.
 Kerby Jean-Raymond designs both men’s and women’s apparel and footwear.
 Kerby Jean-Raymond makes his work political by including activists and their narratives on his editorial campaigns, social media and runway.

 Additionally, he brings Fashion Week to Black cultural landmarks such as the Brooklyn’s Kings Theater and Weeksville Heritage Center.
 Jean-Raymond’s allegiance to Black progress also is met with capital investment.
 Pyer Moss’ most recent shoe, the Experiment 4 Sneaker, gave a portion of its proceeds to the Innocence Project.
 Founded in 1992, The Innocence Project exonerates the wrongly convicted through DNA testing and reforms the criminal justice system to prevent future injustice.
+They do this by providing legal representatives, like this appellate lawyer Atlanta can supply, and funding to those who can’t otherwise afford to appeal their case.

 Studio Museum in Harlem Announces Artists in Residency